Kabeers-Network/leafdb/README.md

 ```

-## Why Filebase?
+## Why LeafDB?

-Filebase was built for the flexibility to help manage simple data storage without the hassle of a heavy database engine.
-The concept of Filebase is to provide very intuitive API methods, and make it easy for the developer to maintain and manage (even on a large scale).
+LeafDB was built for the flexibility to help manage simple data storage without the hassle of a heavy database engine.
+The concept of LeafDB is to provide very intuitive API methods, and make it easy for the developer to maintain and manage (even on a large scale).

 Inspired by [Flywheel](https://github.com/jamesmoss/flywheel) and [Flinetone](https://github.com/fire015/flintstone).